 For high-performing women, a demanding career often comes with chronic stress.
 This pressure directly impacts your hormones.
 Your body produces cortisol, the primary stress hormone, in response to pressure, but cortisol and estrogen have a delicate relationship.
 When cortisol levels are consistently high, they can suppress estrogen production.
 This creates a vicious cycle: stress lowers your already-declining estrogen, which can worsen brain fog and mood swings.
 Learning to effectively manage stress isn’t a luxury—it’s a non-negotiable part of protecting your brain during menopause.

-Why Women Face a Higher Risk for Alzheimer’s
+Why Are Women at Higher Risk for Alzheimer’s?

 It’s a startling fact: nearly two-thirds of Americans living with Alzheimer’s are women.
 This isn’t a coincidence, and it’s not just because women tend to live longer.
 The science now points to a more complex story rooted in our unique biology, particularly the dramatic hormonal shifts that occur during midlife.
 Understanding these distinct risk factors is the first step toward building a powerful, proactive defense for your long-term brain health.